nilesh-desai/drupal-tutorial/aws-signature-key.md

 ## Add below code which will generate AWS signature key.

 ```
-// $bodyParams should an array of data.
+// $bodyParams should an array of data which is passed in body param of main API.
 $bodyData = Serializer::encode($bodyParams, 'json');
 $options = [];
 $header = [